Get the tea

 Supporting Black Maternal and Child Health.

-Black women die from pregnancy-related causes more than three times the rate of white women, and experience Severe Maternal Morbidity at a rate 73% higher than white women.
+Black women die from pregnancy-related causes more than three times the rate of white women, and experience Severe Maternal Morbidity at a rate two times the rate of white women.
 One contributing factor is the lack of a health care safety net for postpartum women who receive health insurance from Medicaid.

 To achieve optimal Black maternal health outcomes in the state of Nebraska, it is essential to further expand meaningful access to affordable and consistent health care for Black birthing folks, wherever they live, throughout their lives.